 Eventually we moved out of our parents’ house and into our own places where we were hit with responsibilities we may have never experienced before.
 Things like buying and cooking our own food, rent and utility payments, cable, internet and phone bills.

 We also became responsible for our own transportation, making our own appointments and managing our own careers.
 Some of us developed romantic relationships, got married and possibly had children, leaving us precariously juggling more and more responsibility and wondering when it will ever get easier.
+We started to realize adult life is hard!

 In the midst of all these normal responsibilities of adult life, bad things can happen.
 You may experience some common struggles like the loss of a job leading to financial difficulties, or health issues, or a breakdown of an important relationship, or the death of a loved one which, understandably, make life harder.
 But they are not insurmountable.